Baroja/Baroja/README.md

 - 👋 Hi, I’m @Baroja
 - 👀 I’m interested in crear webs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning sobre esto
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me piobaroja3604@gmail.com

 <!---
 Baroja/Baroja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.